temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 ::: note

-If you increase timeouts or ConnectionAge values, consider adding a hot spotting check to prevent server overload.
+If you increase timeouts or `ConnectionAge` values, consider checking for server overload.

 :::